Spanish military conspiracy of 1936: Background

 General elections of February 1936 produced the triumph of Popular Front, the alliance partially composed of parties which organized the 1934 revolution and the one which placed amnesty to the revolutionaries as the key point of its program.
-On election night triumphant celebrations in many cities turned into riots and produced numerous assaults on town halls and prisons; a few highly-positioned officers suggested that the government introduce state of war, which by some scholars is considered the first, unsuccessful attempt of a military coup.
-The new Popular Front government embarked on radical left-wing policy and indeed declared amnesty; suspicious about the army, it replaced most of the command layer with trusted officers.
+On election night, triumphant celebrations in many cities turned into riots and produced numerous assaults on town halls and prison.
+A few highly-positioned officers suggested that the government introduce state of war, which some scholars consider the first, unsuccessful attempt of a military coup.
+The new Popular Front government embarked on radical left-wing policy and declared amnesty; suspicious about the army, it replaced most of the command layer with trusted officers.
 Politically-motivated street violence kept growing, soon to approach breakdown of public order.
 In early March legal action was launched against some officers who had fought the 1934 revolution, while radical parties demanded that all state functionaries involved in repressing the 1934 rebels be subject to juridical proceedings.